IshanTaldekar/Go-Back-N-UDP/README.md

   4. After the server has received all data packets and an End-Of-Transmission (EOT) packet from the client, it should send an EOT packet with the type field set to 2, and then exit.

+Please refer to the assignment pdf for more information.